Home - Salad - Lemon-Parmesan Zucchini Noodles

 Instructions

-• Trim the ends of the zucchini and cut into noodles, ribbons or matchsticks with a knife, spiralizer or vegetable peeler.
+• Trim the ends of the zucchini and cut into noodles, ribbons or matchsticks using a knife, spiralizer or vegetable peeler.

 • Add the garlic, lemon juice, zest, walnuts, and chili flakes and toss again.